sparkflows/sparkflows-docs/docs/quick-start/03-execute-workflow.rst

 Click on the Play Button
 ========================

-Against each workflow there are a list of icons for performing various ``ACTIONS`` on the workflow.
+Against each workflow there are a list of icons under "Actions" column for performing various actions on a specific workflow.

-Click on the ``Play`` button under ``ACTIONS`` for executing the workflow.
+Click "Play" icon under "actions" column to execute the workflow.

 Execute workflow page
 ======================

-The previous step brings you to the Execute Workflow Page.
+Specify any paramters for your workflow.

 .. figure:: ../_assets/tutorials/03/workflow-execute.png
    :alt: Workflow Execute